hchenQR/QR_project/project_1.md

 The three columns on the right side of the table represent the Information Coefficient calculated from corresponding interval return (Both ICs are multiplied by 100).
 For example, "0min_15min_ic" represents the Pearson correlation between **signal at time t** with **future return calculated for (t+1min, t+16min)**.
 According to the IC table, the predictive power of this signal is stable for the next 15-min and 30-min returns, with IC around 2.3% and 1.17%, respectively.

+### Performance table description:
+Definitions of the main columns are as follow:
+1. long: the average long position weight
+2. short: the average short position weight
+3. pnl: the annualized return.
+PnL of each 30-second interval is calculated by multiply(position_t, return of close price in (t+30s, t+1min))
+4.